All Episodes

 I really do.

-There I I haven't spent probably the time I should spend on this in terms of of sharing with you my concerns.
+By the way, folks, this Rams business, this whole hands-up thing, I haven't spent probably the time I should spend on this in terms of sharing with you my concerns.

-I really think this is gonna have blowback that nobody's contemplating yet.
+I really think this is going to have a blowback that nobody's contemplating yet within the NFL.

-I mean, they're gonna have some business problems with this.
+Yeah, within the NFL, I mean, they're going to have some business problems with this.

 I'll come back and I'll explain what I mean in just a second.